-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CAASPP testing during the 2018-19 school year Mathematics standards based on CAASPP testing 65% of all students including English Language Learners, Low Income Students and Foster Youths, met or exceed Mathematics standards on CAASPP testing during the 2018-19 school year 2019 CAASPP scores on the California Dashboard show that Kenwood School declined 19 points and is in the Yellow Level at 3.6 points below standard Student CAASPP scores will meet or exceed 70% meeting or exceeding standards Teacher Misassignments per CTCC Teacher Misassignments were 0% in 2020-21 100% of Kenwood School teachers are highly qualified and in proper teaching assignments.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 CAASPP testing during the 2018-19 school year Mathematics standards based on CAASPP testing 65% of all students including English Language Learners, Low Income Students and Foster Youths, met or exceed Mathematics standards on CAASPP testing during the 2018-19 school year 2019 CAASPP scores on the California Dashboard show that Kenwood School declined 19 points and is in the Yellow Level at 3.6 points below standard.
+The 2021 CAASPP scores on the California Dashboard show that Kenwood School scored a "Medium" score at 4 points above standard.
+Student CAASPP scores will meet or exceed 70% meeting or exceeding standards Teacher Misassignments per CTCC Teacher Misassignments were 0% in 2020-21 100% of Kenwood School teachers are highly qualified and in proper teaching assignments.
+100% of Kenwood School teachers are highly qualified and in proper teaching assignments.
 Maintain 100% highly qualified teaching assignments EL reclassification rate to indicate ELs that have become English proficient.
-EL reclassification rate was 50% Scores were not yet available to determine if this metric had the growth we anticipated Maintain a EL reclassification rate of 50% or above Maintain access to Core Curriculum Aligned Materials through the adoption of current core curriculum Maintained 100% access to Core Curriculum Aligned Materials Kenwood School continues to maintain 100% access to Core Curriculum Aligned materials Maintained 100% access to Core Curriculum Aligned Materials Maintenance and monitoring of content and performance standards for all All students, including SWD, currently receive instruction in all state standards Kenwood School continues to. maintain 100% of all students receiving content Maintain 100% of all students receiving content standard instruction as
+EL reclassification rate was 50% in 2020- 21 Fewer than 10 students tested Fewer than 10 students tested Maintain a EL reclassification rate of 50% or above Maintain access to Core Curriculum Aligned Materials through the adoption of current core curriculum Maintained 100% access to Core Curriculum Aligned Materials Kenwood School continues to maintain 100% access to Core Curriculum Aligned materials Kenwood School continues to maintain 100% access to Core Curriculum Aligned materials Maintained 100% access to Core Curriculum Aligned Materials Maintenance and monitoring of content and performance standards for all All students, including SWD, currently receive instruction in all state standards Kenwood School continues to. maintain 100% of all students receiving content Kenwood School continues to. maintain 100% of all students receiving content Maintain 100% of all students receiving content standard instruction as